seunlanlege/vscode-action-buttons/README.md

 ## Installation and set up

- - [x]  Search for custom action buttons in the extensions store.
+ - [x]  Search for `VsCode Action Buttons` in the extensions store.

  - [x] After installing, type `ctrl + shift + p` and open up work space settings.

  - [x] Now you can define, your action buttons.
-Below is a sample
+Below is a sample.

+ - [x] Now Reload.

  ```json
  	"run": {